5 Best Meat Grinders to Save Money and Eat Better

 Power

-If you’re mainly looking to make your own sausages, breakfast patties, and burgers (i.e., you’ve got some good burger seasonings), a less powerful motor won’t hold you back.
-Even a 300 Watt motor is more than capable of handling a few pounds of meat at a time.
+If you’re mainly looking to make your sausages, breakfast patties, and burgers (i.e., you’ve got some good burger seasonings), a less powerful motor won’t hold you back.
+Even a 300-watt motor is more than capable of handling a few pounds of meat at a time.

-But if you’re a hunter that’s looking to grind and freeze their seasonal catches, a more powerful meat grinder will be a tremendous time saver.
+But if you’re a hunter who’s looking to grind and freeze their seasonal catches, a more powerful meat grinder will be a tremendous time saver.

 Basically, if you’re trying to make more ground meat than you’ll use in a single sitting, I recommend investing in a more powerful grinder.
 It will save you a lot of time and hassle in the long run.
 Learn more about electric meat grinders here.